eobermuhlner/java-scriptengine/README.md

 Result2: Hello World #2
 ```

-## Bindings instance variables (fields)
+## Binding variables

-You can read and write variables, both instance variables (fields) and static variables,
+You can read and write `public` variables, both instance variables (fields) and static variables,
 by using `Bindings` in the script engine.

 ```java